1994 FIFA World Cup qualification (CONCACAF–OFC play-off): Summary

 The second leg of the play-off was played at the Sydney Football Stadium on 15 August 1993 before a crowd of 25,982.
-Defender Randy Samuel was brought back into the Canadian squad from a one game suspension which ruled him out of the first leg in Edmonton.
+Defender Randy Samuel was brought back into the Canadian squad from a one-game suspension which ruled him out of the first leg in Edmonton.
 Tony Vidmar and Milan Blagojevic were added to the starting lineup for Australia.
 The first half of the match was dominated by Australia with them outshooting Canada 10–1.
 Australia was later rewarded at the brink of half-time with Frank Farina scoring the opening goal from an overhead kick.
 Quoted after the match, Farina said, "The first half was the best I've ever seen from an Australian team, and only superb play from Forrest kept us out."

 A half-time substitution from Canada brought in Carl Valentine for Mobilio and the tactical change worked with Lyndon Hooper scoring the goal in the 54th minute while on the run as the ball was deflected off Schwarzer's gloves and inside the far net to give Canada the lead on aggregate.
-In the 76th minute, Dave Mitchell was brought on to replace Robbie Slater and it only took a minute before winning an aerial play against Samuel with Slater passing the ball to Mehmet Duraković the ball and Australia the lead as he scored into an unguarded forest after the ball went over Forrest's head.
-Thirty minutes of extra time failed to break the 3–3 aggregate deadlock which saw Grant Needham stretchered off after colliding with Duraković, the match went into penalties.
+In the 76th minute, Dave Mitchell was brought on to replace Robbie Slater and it only took a minute before winning an aerial play against Samuel with Slater passing Mehmet Duraković the ball and Australia the lead as he scored into an unguarded net after the ball went over Forrest's head.
+Thirty minutes of extra time failed to break the 3–3 aggregate deadlock which saw Grant Needham stretchered off after colliding with Duraković, and the match went into penalties.
 From there, Schwarzer saved two critical shots from Bunbury and Mike Sweeney as he aided in the Australian victory with Farina sealing it with his shot.

 Details

 Aftermath

-After the second leg, manager Bob Lenarduzzi was quoted saying, "Although we are disappointed, I don't think we let anybody down."
+After the second leg, Canadian manager Bob Lenarduzzi was quoted saying, "Although we are disappointed, I don't think we let anybody down."
 He later added, "we're all pulling for them because the farther they go, the better it makes us look."
-The Australian coach, Eddie Thomson responded in his interview, "this was a win full of character; the whole team played really well."
+The Australian coach, Eddie Thomson, responded in his interview, "this was a win full of character; the whole team played really well."

 Australia went on to meet Argentina in the deciding play-off for the 1994 FIFA World Cup.
 After the first match ended in a 1–1 draw at Sydney, they would concede an own goal in the second leg with a deflection off Alex Tobin going over Robert Zabica's head and into the far side of the net to lose the tie 2–1 and have Australia eliminated from qualifying.
 It was not until 2005 that they won a World Cup play-off to qualify through to the 2006 FIFA World Cup, defeating Uruguay on penalties.

 After subsequent failed attempts to qualify for the FIFA World Cup through CONCACAF, Canada finally qualified for the 2022 FIFA World Cup on 27 March 2022 after having beaten Jamaica 4–0 in Toronto, ending a 36-year drought since its first qualification in 1986.